-JMRI 3.8 is recommended for new users.
-It's the most recent stable production version.
+JMRI 4.22 is recommended for new users.
+It's the most recent stable production release.

 For more information, please read the JMRI 4.22 Release Note, which also contains the download links.

-JMRI 2.14.1 is recommended for JMRI users with computers that can only run Java 1.5; all later versions require Java 1.6.
+JMRI 2.14.1 is recommended for JMRI users with computers that can only run Java 1.5; later releases require Java 1.6/1.8.

 For more information, please read the JMRI 2.14.1 Release Note, which also contains the download links.

-This is the next in a series working toward the next JMRI production version in late 2014.
+This is the next in a series working toward the next JMRI production release 4.24 probably in early summer 2021.